-- The Barrier: The President's guards are shown shooting in the air in hope of driving the crowd marching on the President's residence away.
+- The Barrier: The President's guards are shown shooting in the air in the hope of driving the crowd marching away from the President's residence.

 - Colonel March of Scotland Yard: In "The Second Mona Lisa", March breaks up a fight between the two bodyguards over the paintings by taking Lawson's gun off him and firing two shots into the ceiling.

 - Danger 5.
 The "Sit Down Gun" used by Colonel Chestbridge during his Mission Briefings.

 - In Deadwood, Al Swearengen does this to the crowd at the Gem Saloon while they're agitated over the news that a family leaving the camp was found dead.

 - The F.B.I.: In "The Forest of the Night", the sheriff of Stanton temporarily subdues a group of rioters attempting to lynch two members of a religious community by firing a few shots over their heads.
 This cows them long enough for their victims to escape into the sheriff station.